aspiringpro/marcusreed-ed838/src/pages/index.md

         content: >-
           I am using the latest and greatest web technologies to deliver the fastest, most user-friendly websites and apps for my clients.
+          Although I prefer to use Javascript based libraries like React or Vue to create custom pieces, I can also use and customize systems like WordPress or other CMS systems to fit your needs.
       - title: Branding
         content: >-
           Branding is much more than a pretty logo and a fancy website.
 Let me